kj-9/uv-packsize/README.md

   Report the size of a Python package and its dependencies using uv.

 Options:
   --version          Show the version and exit.
   --bin              Include the size of binaries in the .venv/bin directory.
+  -p, --python TEXT  Specify the Python version for the virtual environment.
   --help             Show this message and exit.

 ```
 <!-- [[[end]]] -->